 The volcanic ash was very fine and felt like it would be a great body scrub.
 I wanted to take some volcanic ash but refrained and that is one regret I have from our trip to Iceland.

-Once we understood that the mole hills on the glacier were volcanic ash and not dirt, then the glacier seemed less dirty and way more cool.
+Once we understood that the molehills on the glacier were volcanic ash and not dirt, then the glacier seemed less dirty and way cooler.
 Oh, and I dunked my water bottle in the stream in the photo below and drank the water.
 It was as ice-cold and delicious as it looks – glacial melt filtered by volcanic ash, homies!

 Icelanders really give Seattleites a run for their tree-hugging title.

 We walked around the glacier a little bit and I was scared the whole time.
 It didn’t feel solid like Perito Moreno and there were crevasses all around and we could hear and see running water deep in the crevasses.
 The crevasse in the photo below was about 4.5 m / 15 ft deep and standing as close to the edge as I was in order to take the photo was terrifying.